Walk a Mile in Her Shoes

 Walk a Mile In Her Shoes is the international march to end sexual assault and gender-based violence.
 Every year, San Luis Obispo County men, women, and children join the movement.

 Thank you to everyone who helped make Walk a Mile 2017 our biggest year yet!
+Visit our Facebook page for photos from last year's events.

 In April 2018, RISE will host the 16th Annual Walk a Mile in Her Shoes events!
 These family-friendly events create a safe environment for survivors and supporters to raise awareness for an uncomfortable topic.
 Join RISE for these upbeat, fun events featuring vendor fairs, Celebrity Walkers, toenail painting, awareness activities, and live music!